 Team Success: Performance conversations help managers evaluate team performance by giving them a clear picture of how each team member is performing.
 They’ll know where the team is strong, where the team needs help or development, how to adjust goals, and the team’s potential to impact larger goals.

 Organizational Success: If employees aren’t aligned and on a clear path to their own success, organizations will have difficulty achieving important goals and objectives.
 Performance conversations allow managers to connect employees to the bigger mission and goals of the organization.

 Preparing for performance reviews

 3. Everything need to be in sync

 Managers and employees should have a clear understanding of what constitutes good or poor performance—and this starts with organizations clearly communicating performance criteria.
 Effective performance criteria should help managers and employees:

 - Determine where to go next

-4. Prepare a conducive environment
+4. Prepare a welcoming environment